C++ PImpl pattern with std::unique_ptr, incomplete types and default constructors

 [100%] Built target main

-# Change steering_wheel.h and add new private member "int radius" -> all .cpp files need to be recompiledmake
+# Change steering_wheel.h and add new private member "int radius" -> all .cpp files need to be recompiled

 [ 25%] Building CXX object CMakeFiles/main.dir/car.cpp.o